D2KLab/ToModAPI/README.md

 In this repository, we provide:

 * Pre-trained models in the **models/** directory.
 These are automatically used in the inference and evaluation API calls. **NOTE: Newly trained models are stored there, but replace the old ones.**
-* Code to retrieve TED talk subtitles and tags.
 * Code to perform training, inference, and evaluation for 4 Topic Modeling packages:
   * Latent Dirichlet allocation ([LDA](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation)) from the [Mallet](http://mallet.cs.umass.edu/) package.
   * Latent Feature Topic Model ([LFTM](https://github.com/datquocnguyen/LFTM)) from Dat Quoc Nguyen, Richard Billingsley, Lan Du and Mark Johnson.
 [Improving Topic Models with Latent Feature Word Representations](https://tacl2013.cs.columbia.edu/ojs/index.php/tacl/article/view/582/158).